Samna2001/IEEE-LAUNCHPAD/profiles/samnasalam@mulearn.md

 #### Leadership and Influence:

 I have demonstrated leadership and influence through various roles and projects throughout my academic and professional journey.
--As the Community Lead at the Innovation And Entrepreneurship Development Centres (IEDC) at Ilahia College of Engineering and Technology (ICET), I led a team in organizing events and initiatives to promote innovation and entrepreneurship among students.
+As the Community Lead at the Innovation And Entrepreneurship Development Centres (IEDC) at Ilahia College of Engineering and Technology (ICET), I led a team in organizing events and initiatives to promote innovation and entrepreneurship among students.
 This role involved coordinating with different stakeholders, managing event logistics, and ensuring effective communication within the team.

--In my role as Joint Secretary at the Computer Society of India, ICET, I played a key role in organizing technical workshops and seminars that helped enhance the skills of my peers.
+In my role as Joint Secretary at the Computer Society of India, ICET, I played a key role in organizing technical workshops and seminars that helped enhance the skills of my peers.
 I led efforts to bring industry experts to campus, providing students with valuable insights into the latest technological trends and practices.

--One of my significant leadership experiences was during the development of the "Government Educational Transaction Services Using Blockchain" project.
+One of my significant leadership experiences was during the development of the "Government Educational Transaction Services Using Blockchain" project.
 I led a team of developers, coordinating tasks, managing timelines, and ensuring the successful implementation of the project.
 My ability to guide the team through challenges and maintain a collaborative environment was instrumental in the project's success.

 These experiences have honed my leadership and influencing skills, enabling me to inspire and guide teams towards achieving common goals.
 I am committed to continuing to develop these skills and leveraging them to drive innovation and success in my future endeavors.